Higher Kac-Moody algebras and moduli spaces of G-bundles: Introduction

+The brief Appendix collects background material on dg-algebras, dg-categories and model categories, used throughout the paper.

-\paragraph{(0.9)} We would like to thank A. Beilinson, L. Hesselholt, P. Schapira and B. Vallette for useful correspondence.
-B.H. is thankful to P. Safronov and M.K. to A. Polishchuk for interesting discussions.
+\paragraph{(0.10)} We would like to thank A. Beilinson, L. Hesselholt, P. Schapira and B. Vallette for useful correspondence.
+G.F. is thankful to J.D.
+Stasheff, B.H. to P. Safronov and M.K. to A. Polishchuk for interesting discussions.
+We are also grateful to the referees for numerous remarks which helped us improve the paper.

 The work of M.K. was supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
 It was also partially supported by the EPSRC Programme Grant EP/M024830 ``Symmetries and Correspondences".